 You now receive many wellness and preventive care visits for free.
 Medicare Preventive Services gives a full list of what Medicare covers.
 If you have Medicare Part D, Obamacare helps pay for your prescription drugs if you fell into the "doughnut hole."
 The ACA eliminates the doughnut hole in 2020.

 25 employees or less - You can get a tax credit of 50 percent of the costs of health insurance purchased on the Small Business Health Options Program Marketplace.
 Non-profits receive a 35 percent credit.

 Less than 50 employees - You don't have to pay a fine if your workers get tax credits through an exchange.

 50 or more employees - You must provide health insurance or pay a tax of $2,000 per employee.
 This covers all but the first 30 employees.
 This started in January 2015.

-Less than 100 employees - You can shop for insurance on the exchanges in 2014 that should provide cheaper alternatives than what are available now.
+Less than 100 employees - You can shop for insurance on the exchanges that should provide cheaper alternatives than what are available now.
 If you offer health insurance as a benefit to early retirees, aged 55 to 64 years old, you can get federal financial assistance.
 Find out how at Early Retiree Reinsurance Program.
 See more resources to help small businesses comply with Obamacare.

 Note - This article summarizes Obamacare benefits.
 To find out about taxes and fines, please see Obamacare Taxes.
 Know all about the ACA from the U.S. Department of Health and Human Services.